Skip to content

 UR Medicine’s Golisano Children’s Hospital's Neonatology program has been recognized as one of the nation’s best in the U.S. News & World Report’s Best Children’s Hospital rankings.

-UR Medicine Maternal-Fetal Care has the most advanced diagnostic testing and experienced team that is specially trained to identify and diagnose fetal abnormalities in Upstate New York.
+UR Medicine Maternal-Fetal Medicine has the most advanced diagnostic testing and experienced team that is specially trained to identify and diagnose fetal abnormalities in Upstate New York.
 We see uncommon, complicated birth defects on a daily basis.
 Our level of experience helps us provide answers to almost any question, assuring that you are able to plan for your delivery and care after birth to help contribute to the best possible outcomes for you and your baby.

 When you are facing a pregnancy with a complex condition, just making all the needed appointments can be overwhelming.
 Our team of fetal and maternal care coordinators will ensure you receive all the information and support you need before and during delivery.